KatiBuzasi/JewishMortAmsterdam/README.md

 # JewishMortAmsterdam

-This repository is related to research published by Tim Riswick, Katalin Buzasi and Sanne Muurling "Exploring the mortality advantage of Jewish neighbourhoods in mid-nineteenth century Amsterdam" forthcoming in demographic Research.
+This repository is related to research published by Tim Riswick, Katalin Buzasi and Sanne Muurling "Exploring the mortality advantage of Jewish neighbourhoods in mid-nineteenth century Amsterdam" forthcoming in Demographic Research.

 The codes replicate the figure and all regression models.